Can you stain over paint? That’s a question we’ve been hearing more and more over the years.

 Your first step is to sand, scrape, or use chemicals to remove the paint from the wood.
 This will leave the surface of the wood exposed for the stain.
 The stain can then properly soak into the wood to reveal the best of the underlying grain.

-Keep in mind that the wood has still aged unearth that paint and the final appearance will be shaped by the type of paint and a wide range of other factors.
+Keep in mind that the wood has still aged beneath the paint and the final appearance will be shaped by the type of paint and a wide range of other factors.

 What if you wanted both?